← All creators

 tailwind-v3-to-v4-migration

 Migrate a project from Tailwind CSS v3 to v4 safely and completely.
-Runs the official `@tailwindcss/upgrade` codemod, then drives the judgment the codemod can't: reconciling dependencies and PostCSS/Vite/CLI plumbing, porting JS config to CSS-first `@theme` (or keeping it via `@config`), auditing the v4 changed-defaults that silently alter appearance (border/ring/placeholder/cursor/dialog/hover) and applying compat shims, sweeping for renamed/removed utilities, and proving the migration is a visual no-op.
+Runs the official `@tailwindcss/upgrade` codemod, then drives the judgment it can't: reconciling dependencies and PostCSS/Vite/CLI plumbing, porting JS config to CSS-first `@theme` (or keeping it via `@config`), auditing the v4 changed-defaults that silently alter appearance (border/ring/placeholder/cursor/dialog/hover) and applying compat shims, sweeping for renamed/removed utilities, and proving the migration is a visual no-op.
 Framework-agnostic (Next.js, Vite, Tailwind CLI, plain PostCSS; Vue/Svelte/Astro/CSS-module caveats).
-USE FOR: upgrading Tailwind 3 to 4, "tailwind v4 migration", `@tailwind` directives error, `@tailwindcss/postcss` setup, tailwind.config.js to CSS @theme, shadow-sm/rounded/ring/ outline-none renames, bg-gradient-to to bg-linear-to.
+USE FOR: upgrading Tailwind 3 to 4, "tailwind v4 migration", `@tailwind` directives error, `@tailwindcss/postcss` setup, tailwind.config.js to CSS @theme, shadow-sm/rounded/ring/outline-none renames, bg-gradient-to to bg-linear-to.
 Activate only when an existing Tailwind v3 install is being upgraded.
-DO NOT USE FOR: setting up Tailwind v4 in a fresh project (no v3 present), downgrading v4→v3, building a new
+DO NOT USE FOR: a fresh v4 setup with no v3 present, downgrading v4 to v3, or non-Tailwind CSS.

 a-tokyo